 Related Party Transactions.
 On July 22, 2013, Cavco completed the purchase of all noncontrolling interests in Cavco's subsidiary that owns Fleetwood Homes, Palm Harbor Homes, CountryPlace and Standard Casualty from Third Avenue.
 The Company satisfied the purchase price with 1,867,370 shares of Cavco common stock (the "Cavco Shares").
 Third Avenue is considered a principal owner, and therefore a related party, under ASC 850, Related Party Disclosures ("ASC 850").
 Subsequent to the transaction closing, Cavco owns 100 percent of Fleetwood and Third Avenue beneficially owned approximately 22.8% of Cavco's outstanding common stock.
-As of March 28, 2015, Third Avenue Management LLC beneficially owned approximately 17.4% of our outstanding common shares.
+As of April 2, 2016, Third Avenue Management LLC beneficially owned approximately 8.2% of our outstanding common shares.
 Third Avenue Management LLC and Third Avenue Value Fund are either directly or indirectly under common control.

 The Company issued the Cavco Shares in reliance upon the exemption from registration provided by Section 4 (2) under the Securities Act of 1933, as amended.
 In accordance with the Stock Purchase Agreement, the Company filed a registration statement with the SEC seeking registration of the Cavco Shares.
 The SEC declared the registration statement effective on October 11, 2013.
-However, Third Avenue remains subject to certain restrictions on the ability to transfer Cavco Shares, including, among other things, a one-year prohibition on the transfer of the Cavco Shares, except for "Permitted Transfers" (defined in the Stock Purchase Agreement), which includes any single transfer or series of transfers equal to 15% or less of the Cavco Shares.
+However, Third Avenue remains subject to certain restrictions on the ability to transfer Cavco Shares.
 During the Standstill Period (defined below) Cavco has a "right of first offer" to acquire any Cavco Shares that either of the Third Avenue parties wishes to transfer to independent third parties.
 Additionally, pursuant to the Stock Purchase Agreement, Third Avenue agreed, from and after the closing and continuing until the termination of the Standstill Period, that it would vote all Cavco Shares in accordance with the recommendations of the Company's Board of Directors with respect to any action, proposal or other matter to be voted on by the stockholders of Cavco.